Daniel Remeta: Execution

 Originally, Daniel Remeta was scheduled to be executed on March 14, 1990, but he was granted an indefinite stay of execution after a Marion County Court judge approved his appeal, enabling Remeta to remain on death row for another eight years.
-In his second death warrant, Remeta's execution date was re-scheduled on March 31, 1998; Remeta was one of four condemned inmates (also including Gerald Stano, Leo Alexander Jones and Judy Buenoano) scheduled to be executed by Florida between March 23 and March 31, 1998.
+In his second death warrant, Remeta's execution date was rescheduled on March 31, 1998; Remeta was one of four condemned inmates (also including Gerald Stano, Leo Alexander Jones and Judy Buenoano) scheduled to be executed by Florida between March 23 and March 31, 1998.

 As a final recourse to escape the death penalty, Remeta filed last-minute appeals to stave off his execution.
 On March 28, 1998, a last-minute appeal filed by Remeta was rejected by a state district judge.
 The next day, on March 29, 1998, a follow-up appeal to the Florida Supreme Court was also dismissed.
 Later, the U.S. Supreme Court denied Remeta's final appeal.

 On March 31, 1998, 40-year-old Daniel Eugene Remeta was put to death by the electric chair at the Florida State Prison.
 According to reports, the father of John Schroeder, one of Remeta's murdered victims, was glad and relieved to know that his son's killer was executed, and several police officers from Kansas had attended the execution of Remeta in Florida.

 Aftermath

 During the next decade or so after he was executed, Daniel Remeta remained as one of the most infamous criminals who committed crimes in Kansas.

 In May 2013, the former lawyers of Remeta and Lisa Dunn were interviewed to speak about their experiences.
-Jerry Fairbanks, who defended Remeta, stated that Remeta was genuinely malevolent, describing him as the most frightening person he had ever encountered, and he regarded Lisa Dunn and Jim Hunter more as victims of Remeta’s control and violence than as willing participants in the crimes.
+Jerry Fairbanks, who defended Remeta, stated that Remeta was genuinely malevolent, describing him as the most frightening person he had ever encountered, and he regarded Lisa Dunn and Jim Hunter more as victims of Remeta's control and violence than as willing participants in the crimes.
 Fairbanks also said that he was personally disturbed by Remeta's behaviour.

 As for Jake Brooks, the former lawyer of Dunn, described Dunn as a victim of Remeta's manipulation, suggesting that she was under his control and not a willing participant in the crimes.
 It was further revealed that after she was cleared of any involvement in the Kansas murders, Dunn was sentenced to a year in prison (plus five years of probation) for embezzlement charges in 1998.